Kirstjen Nielsen jeered at by protesters while dining at Mexican restaurant

 (CNN)With chants of "shame" and "end family separation," protesters shouted at Department of Homeland Security Secretary Kirstjen Nielsen as she dined at a Mexican restaurant in Washington, DC.

-Protesters from the Metro DC Democratic Socialists of America came into MXDC Cochins Mexicana, a popular restaurant near the White House, holding signs and confronted Nielsen on Tuesday night.
+Protesters from the Metro DC Democratic Socialists of America came into MXDC Cocina Mexicana, a popular restaurant near the White House, holding signs and confronted Nielsen on Tuesday night.

 The secretary had been sitting at the back of the restaurant and had a security detail at the time of the protest.

-Note: CORRECTION: This story has been updated to give the correct name of the restaurant where Nielsen was dining.